itsip99/basra_website/README.md

 v1.0.15
 - Preview data in table of Workshop Daily report, Mechanic Daily report, and Workshop Monthly report removed and changed into export button.

+v1.0.16
+- New option for Tools menu, import alokasi BM & koreksi alokasi BM for the Marketing division

 ## Getting Started

 This project is a starting point for a Flutter application.